mlr-org/smashy/README.md

 ## Project Status

 Although `smashy` is currently still evolving, it can already be used for optimization.
-All exported functions (should) work and are [documented](https://mlr-org.github.io/smashy/reference/index.html).
+All necessary functions work and are [documented](https://mlr-org.github.io/smashy/reference/index.html), see also [below](#getting-help).

 `smashy` itself is functionally complete and will find its way to CRAN.
 In its current shape, it contains many auxiliary classes that will be part of the [`miesmuschel`](https://github.com/mlr-org/miesmuschel) package instead, however.